Fatima-Asif/data-analysis-and-python-projects/README.md

 This system allows users to create accounts, define Account Class, deposit and withdraw money, check balances, list all account holders, display & modify account details and close accounts.

 B).
-A data Processing Model (With "Data.csv" file).
-A brief overview of what each section of the code does is given below:
+A data Processing Model (With ".csv" file)

-1. Importing the necessary libraries such as NumPy, Matplotlib, and Pandas.
-2. Importing the Dataset from a CSV file into a Pandas DataFrame and separating the independent variables (features) X and the dependent variable (target) y.
-3. Taking Care of Missing Data using the SimpleImputer class from scikit-learn by replacing missing values with the mean of the respective columns.
-4. Encoding Categorical Data using one-hot encoding for the independent variables (X) and label encoding for the dependent variable (y).
-5. Splitting the Dataset into training and testing sets using train_test_split from scikit-learn.
-6. Feature Scaling to have a mean of 0 and a standard deviation of 1 using StandardScaler to ensure that all features contribute equally to the learning process.
+This model prepares a dataset for machine learning by handling missing values, encoding categorical variables, splitting the dataset into training and test sets, and scaling the features using standardization.
+It imports the data from a CSV file, performs preprocessing steps such as handling missing values and encoding categorical variables, splits the dataset into training and test sets, and scales the features to prepare them for model training.